i5heu/OuroborosDB/README.md

 # OuroborosDB

 A versioned, distributed key-value store designed for data integrity against bit rot.
 Uses CRC for added data verification.
 Offers seamless merging, detailed history with a chain of hashes, and an easy-to-use private-public key security mechanism.
-Compatible in browsers through WebAssembly (WASM) and on Linux/Docker environments.

 ## OuroborosDB Development TODO List (has to change)

-- [ ] **WASM Networking Tests**
-  - [ ] Set up the Go environment for WebAssembly compilation.
-  - [ ] Create a basic WASM module in Go.
-  - [ ] Implement networking tests for the WASM module.

 - [ ] **Core Database Features**
   - [ ] Define data structures for key-value pairs and metadata.